Top Pick: Tommy Tiernan

-The Convention Centre Dublin was developed to provide a world-class conference venue in the heart of Ireland’s capital city. d just 20 minutes from the airport in Dublin’s Docklands, the finance and technology hub of the city, The CCD is ideally positioned to entice the international business tourism market.
-Since The CCD opened in September 2010, we have hosted over 1,000 events. ...
+The Convention Centre Dublin (The CCD) was developed to provide a world-class conference venue in the heart of Ireland’s capital city.
+Situated just 15 minutes from the airport in Dublin’s Docklands, the finance and technology hub of the city, The CCD is ideally positioned to entice the international business tourism market.
+Since The CCD opened in September 2010, it has hosted ove...

 59 South William Street, Dublin 2.